-Emergency Dental Clinic in Brampton
+Emergency Dental Clinic

 Accidents are never planned, and emergencies never fit neatly into your schedule.
 Problems in your mouth won’t go away just because they’re inconvenient.
 While some pains might be temporary, certain cases will require you see an emergency dentist right away.
 Here are some common problems that bring people from all around Kitchener to our Emergency Dental Clinic and the steps you need to take next in the hours following.
 During all dental emergencies, do not chew, eat, or apply muscular pressure until the origin of the pain is found.